U.S. HIGHWAY 50

 COLORADO HIGHWAY 149

-CO Highway 149 can also be reached via the Blue Mesa Road or Lake City Cutoff Road.
+CO Highway 149 can also be reached via the Blue Mesa Road (CR 25) or Lake City Cutoff Road (also called CR 26 or the Sapinero Road).
 Both are dirt roads suitable for cars in good weather.
-From Highway 50, find the Lake City Cutoff Road shortly after Middle Bridge, or Blue Mesa Road further west after passing the junction of Highways 92 and 50.
+From Highway 50, find the Lake City Cutoff Road a half mile west of the Middle Bridge, or Blue Mesa Road one mile west of the junction of Highways 92 and 50.

 COLORADO HIGHWAY 92